Why do batteries inevitably wear out?

 What it all boils down to is that even though battery lead may be about 150,000 times less soluble than electrolytic lead, after about 3-8 years in service, a lead-acid motive power battery will have been exposed to an amount of electroplating at least comparable to the work performed by electrolytic refining and electroplating cells over a period of several hours.

-The benefits provided by Batteryvitamin are superior to the benefits provided by rubber separators, for example, Microporous Ace-Sil* and Flex-Sil*, and dramatically superior to Cellforce*, Daramic HD* and Entek's experimental industrial separators containing very fine recycled truck tire rubber particles, (*registered trademarks), (references 1.
+The benefits provided by Batteryvitamin are superior to the benefits provided by rubber separators, for example, Microporous Ace-Sil* and Microporous Flex-Sil*, and dramatically superior to Microporus CellForce*, Microporous DuroForce HD* and ENTEK PE Rubber, (UHMWPE industrial separators containing very fine recycled truck tire rubber particles), (*registered trademarks), (references 1.
 2. 3.).

 Batteryvitamin has a very specific functionality and is thereby able to cut down electroplating and to extend battery life without otherwise significantly affecting battery operation, (see Life Expectancy A B C D.)